alexandre-dev29/adiati98/README.md

 🤓 I am a life-long learner.
 Finding ways to solve problems make me excited, and coming out with a solution could make me do happy feet :penguin:

 ### ❤ My favorite quote at the moment:
-> If you fail, never give up because F.A.I.L. means "first Attempt In Learning";
+> If you fail, never give up because F.A.I.L. means "First Attempt In Learning";
-<br> End is not the end, if fact E.N.D. means "Effort Never Dies";
+<br> End is not the end.
+In fact, E.N.D. means "Effort Never Dies";
-<br> If you get no as an answer, remember N.O. means "Next Opportunity";
+<br> If you get no as an answer, remember: N.O. means "Next Opportunity";
 <br><br> **- *A.P.J.
 Abdul Kalam* -**

 ### :fire: My favorite GIF at the moment: